(562) 904-3588

 Global Language Academies of Downey (GLAD) is committed to the development of bilingualism, biliteracy, academic achievement, and sociocultural competence for our students.
 Our G.L.A.D. program begins by exposing TK students to a second language, facilitating the transition to our dual-language immersion program starting in Kindergarten.

 The immersion program follows a 90/10 model.
-The target language (Spanish or French) will be used 90% of the day for the youngest students, starting in kindergarten.
+The target language (Spanish) will be used 90% of the day for the youngest students, starting in kindergarten.
 Each year, more instruction will be provided in English, until a 50/50 balance is reached by the time students reach 5th grade.

 By the end of the program, students will be literate in two languages.